 The interviewee is not the only one who needs to be prepared for the interview.
 Come up with a plan and have 10-12 set questions that you will be asking everyone.

 Having set questions ahead of time will ensure that you ask every candidate the same things so that you can compare and contrast answers to find the best fit for your company.

 Do your homework.
 What interview questions will work best for your business?
 What do you want to know about your future employees?
 As your company evolves so will your questions.

 6. Are They Passionate?

-As a growing business owner, you want someone who is as passionate about what you do as you are.
-They may not know much about your product, but you want someone who is excited about the way you do business and who wants to learn about your product and become part of your team.
+As a growing business owner, you want someone as passionate about what you do as you are.
+They may not know much about your product, but you want someone excited about the way you do business and who wants to learn about your product and become part of your team.

 A good way to find out how interested they are in this job is to ask them why they want to work there.
 You don’t want someone who will take any job offered.
 You want someone passionate about what you offer.

 When you are beginning to hire you want individuals who can handle responsibility.
 You want someone willing and eager to learn, who will be able to handle whatever you throw their way.

 In short, you want someone who asks “what can I do to help” and takes initiative instead of someone who backs down in the face of a challenge.
 In an interview, this can be tricky to gage.